 I guess that’s the power of narration when it’s in the hands and vocal cords of an awesome actress.
 Hear for yourself with this clip.

 As for me, once a journo always a journo . . .
-I grabbed the opportunity to pose a few questions and started by asking Clare how she prepares to narrate a book.
+I grabbed the opportunity to interview Clare and started by asking how she prepares to narrate a book.

 CC: There’s a lot involved in preparing an audio book to make the recording smooth and enjoyable.
 It is very personal but I firstly read the book and then reread whilst making notes of characters/accents/ages etc. I make notes at the side of the screen (I use a function on my iPad called iannotate) so that I can see as I am recording what is coming next.